jlroettger/website/content/blog/money.md

 Since I made this decision, I've been continuously attacked that it would be too expensive, that I'd only be in for the money, or that I wouldn't carry the open source mind set by charging for my plug-ins.

 Funny enough, I've also received inquiries from (really big) companies for release dates of security fixes.
-Or startups, asking my to help them package their Electron application which uses nut.js.
+Or startups, asking me to help them package their Electron application which uses nut.js.
-Alternatively they we're asking for help with code related problems.
+Alternatively they were asking for help with code related problems.

 What all of them have in common?